Home Page

 Directly to WBAN!

 In 2008, she won the Staten Island amateur championship and fought in the 81st New York Daily News Golden Gloves.
-On March 28, 2008 she dispensed enough punches to cause two standing eight-counts on Glenyss Puentevella (Team Free Form) in the 125-pound semifinal, and the bout was stopped at 1:07 of the third round.
-On April 18, 2008 in the 125-lb final at Madison Square Garden, Amanda spent a lot of the fight locked up close with 5'8" Jody-Ann Weller (New York Boxing Gym) while they traded uppercuts, but whenever Serrano got a little space, she popped Weller with lefts and rights for the win.
+On March 28, 2008 she dispensed enough punches to cause two standing eight-counts on Glenyss Puentevella in the 125-pound semifinal, and the bout was stopped at 1:07 of the third round.
+On April 18, 2008 in the 125-lb final at Madison Square Garden, Amanda spent a lot of the fight locked up close with 5'8" Jody-Ann Weller (New York Boxing Gym) they while traded uppercuts, but whenever Serrano got a little space, she popped Weller with lefts and rights for the win.

 Amanda Serrano made her pro debut on March 20, 2009 at the Washington Avenue Armory in Albany, New York.
 She weighed in at 127½ lbs and won a four-round majority (40-36,39-37,39-39) decision over fellow pro debuter Jackie (Jaci) Trivilino (5'4", 126 lbs) of Plattsburgh, New York.
-A review in pugnaciouspromotions.com wrote that "In the fight of the night, pro debuters Jackie Trivilino and Amanda Serrano had fans on their feet after four rounds of non-stop punching that (Serrano) took in a unanimous decision.
-Both girls showed tremendous heart, determination and boxing ability."

 On May 9, 2009 at the Doubletree Hotel in Orlando, Florida, Amanda (125 lbs) knocked out Brittany Cruz (124 lbs) of Thornton, Colorado at 2:43 in the first round of a scheduled four-rounder, dropping Cruz's pro record to 3-2 (1 KO).
 (Cruz is from another boxing family, with former WIBA and IFBA champion Terri Lynn Cruz being her aunt.)